vmkdaily/VMToolsOnline/README.md

     PS C:\>Get-VMToolsOnline

     This example runs the script with no parameters.
 By default you will get a report of all available VMware Tools versions on your screen.
-WE maintain the original formatting where possible.
+We maintain the original formatting where possible.
 To use the data as objects see the PassThru parameter in the next example.